Angelawoo1206/warehouse_optimization/README.md

 # warehouse_optimization
-This is a project for EWM optimization, please do not download it or public it.
+This is a project for EWM optimization, please do not download it or publish it.